-Government receipts are divided into taxes, sales, transfers, fines, interest, dividends and rent on land as well as financial transactions.
+Government receipts are divided into taxes, sales, transfers, fines, interest, dividends and rent on land as well as financial transactions in assets and liabilities.
 Taxes are classified according to the type of activity on which they are levied, including income, profits, consumption of domestic goods and services, and international trade.
 Sales are disaggregated into sales of capital assets and other sales.
-Transfers are unrequited receipts; i.e. the other party does not obtain anything in return.
-They are classified according to unit, for example, other government units, private corporations, households, etc. Fines consist of all compulsory receipts imposed by a court or quasi-judicial body.
-The item, interest, dividends and rent on land, includes all revenue associated with ownership of financial assets and land.
+Transfers are unrequited receipts; i.e. the party making the transfer does not receive anything of similar value directly in return.
+These are classified according to unit, for example, other government units, private corporations, households, etc. Fines consist of all compulsory receipts imposed by a court or quasi-judicial body.
+Interest, dividends and rent on land includes all revenue associated with ownership of financial assets and land.

-The item financial transactions covers two financial transactions only.
+Financial transactions in assets and liabilities covers two financial transactions only.
 The first is repayments of loans and advances previously extended to employees and public corporations for policy purposes.
 The rationale for recording this financial transaction as revenue is that it is fundamentally different from other financial transactions, which are market oriented and thus appear as financing items.
 The second is associated with stale cheques from previous accounting periods.
 The temporary increase in revenue before a new cheque is issued is recorded as a receipt.
 The reason for recording it in this way is because the system does not allow that expenditure for the current period is reduced due to a cancellation of a payment from a previous accounting period.
 Remaining financial transactions, for example borrowing and repayment of loans on market basis, are not included under this category but under financing.